para0x0dise/para0x0dise.github.io/_posts/CrackMes/2021-05-16-Mission-PowerGrid.md

 the condition variable is `ZERO`.
 This value is moved into `AL` and it makes `RCL` with 1 so I need to set suitable 1's to set the `CF` flag and get into the green area.

-As shown, this is the valid 1's that makes `CF` flag always set.
+As shown, these are the valid 1's that make the `CF` flag always set.

 [![7](/assets/images/Reverse-Engineering/PowerGrid/7.png)](/assets/images/Reverse-Engineering/PowerGrid/7.png)